henols/heliovault/docs/level_2.md

 **Enemy pressure (optional):**

 * One slow **patrol drone** that just bumps/knocks back (no death).
-If you want a “clean” puzzle room, skip it—this level already has enough moving parts.
+Optional: skip it for a cleaner puzzle room—this level already has enough moving parts.

 **Player-facing text:**